-Grad Students Head to Provincetown, RI
+Grad Students Head to Provincetown, MA

 The Provincetown Tennessee Williams Festival, founded in 2006 by Dr. Jerry Scally, Alix Ritchie, Patrick Falco, and David Kaplan, is an annual four-day festival which presents performances of Tennessee Williams' plays from around the country and the world.
 Using the entire town as a stage, well-known masterpieces, little-known experimental works, and new works inspired by Williams, are creatively performed by contemporary artists.
 This is the second time that Texas Tech theatre graduate students have made the trip to Provincetown for the festival.
 Upon returning to Lubbock, TX the students reflected back on the experience.
 Read how the trip was, in many ways, a transformative experience: